Sewerby Hall and Gardens is very proud to offer visitors a vast array of educational, sporting and relaxing just-for-fun activities.

 Remember to bring a change of clothes, wet wipes and any snacks or bottles needed – and dress for the weather, especially at the ‘Garden Explorer’ sessions!

-Sessions are included with admission to Sewerby Hall and Gardens until 24 October.
-From 6 November, the charge is £2 per child, including one adult (and under 3s are free).
+Sessions are included with admission to Sewerby Hall and Gardens during the charging period.
+Otherwise, the charge is £2 per child, including one adult (and under 3s are free); please visit the Welcome Centre to obtain a token for entry.
 Free entry is available all year round with an annual pass.

 Do you fancy a walk with a purpose?
 Then try our nine hole pitch and putt golf course.
 Adults and children alike can have a relaxing game while surrounded by the beautiful scenery of the woodland estate on this challenging course suitable for both serious and recreational golfers.